 With two laps to go, Whited thirsted for some of the attention and smashed his car into the barriers at Massenet.
 He lost the entire front of the March, including a wheel.
 But decided to continue without even stopping at the pit.
 It would earn him a one-race suspension.

 Nothing could however stop Grant Riddall from taking his second consecutive win.
 Wild card Johnson took second with Goissen rounding out the podium.
-Jundt impressively took home three points for third.
+Jundt impressively took home three points for fourth.
 Sabre and Janak were the last two point earners.

 With Coxon being absent, Riddall also substantially enhanced his position in the provisional standings.
 Riddall now enjoys a 9 points lead on his team mate Coxon, who still holds second.
 Johnson amazingly shoots to third in the championship standings, on the back of only one race.
-Fredriksson, Goissen, Hlavac and Jundt were tied for fourth.
+Fredriksson, Goissen, Hlavac and Jundt are tied for fourth.

 The series will now head out of the Southern cities into the dunes of Zandvoort.
 But one thing seemed certain.
 Already at this early stage of the season, it seems that the final honors will be going to a Surtees.